JetBrains/compose-multiplatform-ios-android-template/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Compose Multiplatform mobile application

+> **Note**
 > Compose Multiplatform is in Alpha.
 It may change incompatibly and require manual migration in the future.
+> We would appreciate your feedback on it in the public Slack channel [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359).
+> If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

-You can use this template to start developing your own [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) application.
+You can use this template to start developing your own [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) mobile application targeting Android and iOS.
+Follow out tutorial below to get your first Compose Multiplatform app up and running.
-The result will be a Kotlin Multiplatform project targeting Android and iOS.
+The result will be a [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) project that uses Compose Multiplatform UI framework.

 ![](readme_images/banner.png)

-## Set up an environment
+## Set up the environment

+> **Warning**
-> **Important**.
-You need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
+> You need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
 > This is an Apple requirement.

 To work with this template, you need the following: